aerix-nl/nota/README.md

 ```
 node javascript/render-invoice.js --template aerix
 ```
-When finished Nota has rendered the example Aerix template (open `templates/aerix-example/template.html` in your browser), with some test JSON as input (`templates/aerix-example/test-model.json` to be more specific) to a PDf file in the Nota root directory.
+When finished Nota has rendered the example Aerix template (open `templates/aerix-example/template.html` in your browser), with some test JSON as input (`templates/aerix-example/test-model.json` to be more specific) to a PDF file in the Nota root directory.
 Notice that the filename also demonstrates how you can do programmatic filenaming by exposing the `filesystemName` function in the template view class, which Nota-server will poll to see if it yields a usable filename.